The Greatest MC Of All-Time Was A Teenage Girl & Her Story's Coming To Netflix

 "There’s strength in numbers," she told Variety.
 "So If I’m doing good, and this girl here is doing good, people will take it more seriously...We all bring something different to the table, and once people realize that, stop fighting each other, work together and help build each other up, we’ll grow even more."

 Roxanne Roxanne finally shines a light on the young girl who can easily be credited as the catalyst for one of hip hop's biggest trends, and whose life was a constant balancing act of pursuing her art while protecting her family in light of her difficult childhood.
-Watch it when it hits Netflix March 23.
+Watch it when it hits Netflix on 23rd March.

 Advertisement